TheK4lab/expenseTracker/README.md

 This will run the project with "concurrently".
 See the package.json for more details.

+If you want to run only the front-end part, follow the procedures down below.

 In the project directory, you can run:

 ### `npm start`